-Throughout FY22-23, the Information Technology and Analytic Specialist will meet the day-to-day needs of EMSWCD programs through efforts such as: web site development and maintenance; assisting with print, digital and online media creation, editing and outreach; direct physical mailers and digital mailers; campaign and activity/event analysis and metrics; and maintaining and further developing EMSWCD's branding identity and guidelines.
+Throughout FY23-24, the Information Technology and Analytic Specialist will meet the day-to-day needs of EMSWCD programs through efforts such as: website development and maintenance; assisting with print, digital and online media creation, editing and outreach; direct physical mailers and digital mailers; campaign and activity/event analysis and metrics; and maintaining and further developing EMSWCD's branding identity and guidelines.

 The Information Technology and Analytic Specialist implements or assists regularly with activities related to EMSWCD campaigning and outward-facing media, including website communications, social media outreach (Facebook, Twitter, Instagram, and LinkedIn), developing graphic materials and templates for public informational purposes such as brochures and postcards, newspaper/news media coverage, articles, and advertisements, and capturing and reporting on analytics of campaigns and events.
-Major IT and Analytic Specialist projects and activities for FY22-23 are identified in the table below.
+Major IT and Analytic Specialist projects and activities for FY23-24 are identified in the table below.

-Annual Activities and Deliverables (IT and Analytics) Q1 Q2 Q3 Q4 Collect and analyze information on advertising, website and social media analytics, Х Х Х Х other campaign activities and costs, and on overall effectiveness of program campaigns.
+Annual Activities and Deliverables (IT and Analytics)

+Collect and analyze information on advertising, website and social media analytics, other campaign activities and costs, and on overall effectiveness of program campaigns.

 Develop, revise, maintain and add content to the website.

-X Х Х Х Assess potential contractors to work with on a website audit, and work with one or Х Х Х Х more to assess, improve and/or redesign the website.
-Manage social media platforms and assist in outreach to drive traffic to EMSWCD X Х Х Х website, encourage event participation and promote conservation practices.
+Assess potential contractors to work with on a website audit, and work with one or more to assess, improve and/or redesign the website.

+Assist in setup, design, data migration, rollout, and staff training/use of organizational CRM system to organize and track staff contacts and activities, and facilitate further collaboration between staff, programs and constituents.

+Manage social media platforms and assist in outreach to drive traffic to EMSWCD website, encourage event participation and promote conservation practices.

 Coordinate and conduct media outreach in collaboration with program staff.

-X Х Х Х Track direct outcomes of program campaigns, action-driven website content Х Х Х Х (downloads, registrations, etc.).
+Track direct outcomes of program campaigns, action-driven website content (traffic, downloads, registrations, etc.).
 Develop and maintain analytic tools and metric collection for events including the plant sale and other campaigns.

-Manage and respond to any potential crises, including pandemic response and any Х Х Χ Х other events affecting work, staff and/or infrastructure.
+Manage and respond to any potential crises and events affecting work, staff and/or IT infrastructure.